-Ishan Pariyar (born 1984) received his MFA Degree in Painting from Central Department of Fine Art, Tribhuvan University, Kathmandu, Nepal in 2013.
-He is the recipient of ‘National Fine Art Award’ by Nepal Academy of Fine Art, ‘Creative Young Artist Award’ by Siddhi Setuli Pratisthan, ‘Sita Shree Talent Award’ by Pant Memorial Academy, ‘Prashanta Memorial Scholarship Talent Award’ by Prashanta Memorial Society and numerous prizes and awards for his art practice.
-He has five solo shows to his credit.
+Ishan Pariyar (born 1984) received his MFA Degree in Painting from the Central Department of Fine Art, Tribhuvan University, Kathmandu, Nepal in 2013.
+He is the recipient of the prestigious ‘Araniko Youth Award’ from the National Youth Service Fund, ‘National Fine Art Award’ from Nepal Academy of Fine Art, ‘Creative Young Artist Award’ by Siddhi Setuli Pratisthan, ‘Sita Shree Talent Award’ by Pant Memorial Academy, ‘Prashanta Memorial Scholarship Talent Award’ by Prashanta Memorial Society and numerous prizes and awards for his art practice.
+He has five solo shows to his credit and his recent solo exhibit was held at Siddhartha Art Gallery in June 2019.
 His painting was selected for the prestigious and Asia’s oldest Biennale ‘18th Asian Art Biennale’ at the Shilpakala Academy, Dhaka Bangladesh.
-He was selected in AIR_MCUBE artist in residence by Gallery MCUBE in 2014 & ‘Artists Residency Program’ by Bindu space for artists’ in 2012.
+He was selected in AIR_MCUBE artist in residence by Gallery MCUBE in 2014 & ‘Artists Residency Program’ by Bindu space for artists in 2012.

 He has participated in several art workshops including ‘Art for Nature’ Inter-national workshop 2019/2017 WWF & RFWV, Conservation Art Tour 2070 by National Trust for Nature Conservation (ACAP) in Kaski, NCELL Kalajatra Paper mache mask making workshop by Kathmandu Contemporary Art Center, ‘Federal Life’ workshop & exhibition by UNDP and Kathmandu University, CRACK International Art Camp in Bangladesh, KIPAF’17 Performance Art Workshop ‘SPACE,+ BODY AS A MATERIAL’ by TONY SCHWENSEN Kolkata, India, INTERIOR AND EXHIBITION DESIGN WORKSHOP by Siddhartha Arts Foundation Education initiative, ‘Free the life within you’, Painting workshop by KCAC AIR Ted Barr at Kathmandu Contemporary Art Center, ‘Experiment in Watercolor’ by International Watercolor Society (IWS) Nepal, National workshop on building artists’ network in Nepal by Lasanaa, Kathmandu ‘Techne’ kala’: enriching art practices through research by Lasanaa, Collaborative art workshop and research by Bindu space for artists’, Development of children literature and illustration in Nepal, by Denis Writer’s Association, Children’s Literature Society and Room to Read, ‘Collaborative art workshop and research’ by Bindu space for artist & Artist Network Asia, ‘Running with cameras’ video-art workshop by Sutra.

-His art practice includes performance and he has participated in 18th NIPAF ASIA series (Nippon International Performance Art Festival), Japan, Kolkata International Performance Art Festival India in 2016 & 2014, ‘Expression Expedition’ interdisciplinary projects by Luna Poets.
-Furthermore, he has participated in ‘Series of Performance Art in Kathmandu’ organized by Bindu space for artist since 2013.
+His art practice includes performance and he has participated in the 18th NIPAF ASIA series (Nippon International Performance Art Festival), Japan, Kolkata International Performance Art Festival India in 2016 & 2014, ‘Expression Expedition’ interdisciplinary projects by Luna Poets.
+Furthermore, he has participated in the ‘Series of Performance Art in Kathmandu’ organized by Bindu space for artists since 2013.

 Ishan likes to explore his ideas through social and environmental subjects in his artworks.
 About his painting, presently the metaphor that visits his canvas frequently other than bitter melon is a boat.
-Here boat suggests a journey, a solitude one and the water where the boat floats have a texture of bitter melon.
+Here boat suggests a journey, a solitary one, and the water where the boat floats have a texture of bitter melon.
 However, if one endures, it is all worth a while is his message.
-The additional images he incorporates are sculptures of deities and portions of human which suggest faith and hope that is in the process of completion.
-With all his metaphors and suggestions in his canvas, he narrates stories of human beings, their dreams, illusions, imaginations, and realities.
+The additional images he incorporates are sculptures of deities and portions of humans which suggest faith and hope that is in the process of completion.
+With all his metaphors and suggestions on his canvas, he narrates stories of human beings, their dreams, illusions, imaginations, and realities.